LZQthePlane/Object-detection-state-of-the-art-RCNN-YOLO-SSD/MobileNet-SSD/README.md

 Network architectures such as these are unsuitable for resource constrained devices like smart phone due to their sheer size and resulting number of computations.

 **MobileNets** differ from traditional CNNs through the usage of *depthwise separable convolution* ,The general idea behind depthwise separable convolution is to split convolution into two stages:
-* - 1.
-A 3×3 depthwise convolution.
+ - *1. A 3×3 depthwise convolution.*
- - 2. Followed by a 1×1 pointwise convolution.*
+ - *2. Followed by a 1×1 pointwise convolution.*
 The problem is that we sacrifice accuracy — MobileNets are normally not as accurate as their larger big brothers, but they are much more resource efficient.